HenrikJoreteg/human-javascript/ch06 - models.md

 > app.currentTeam.tasks.get('someId').trash();
 ```

-And you everything will still just happen.
+And you'll see that everything still happens exactly the same as if you had clicked to delete.
 The task will be deleted on the server and removed from the DOM.

 ## Using models for everything